Anthem exits more Obamacare markets

 The exodus has begun.

-Anthem (ANTX) is pulling out of Nevada's Obamacare exchange for 2018 and cutting its presence in Georgia's marketplace roughly in half, the company announced Monday.
+Anthem (ANTM) is pulling out of Nevada's Obamacare exchange for 2018 and cutting its presence in Georgia's marketplace roughly in half, the company announced Monday.

 Other insurers are also expected to downsize their involvement or to hike rates in coming weeks.